Brutal travel schedule?

 Maybe you’re overdoing it on snacks througout the day.

 As a really rough, generic starting point, your bodyweight x 15 calories per day is usually about what most people need to maintain their current weight.

 Bodyweight x 12 calories per day is a good starting point for weight loss for consultants.

 Even if you don’t initially set yourself a calorie goal, start keeping tabs on what you eat and where you might need to cut back.

 Speaking of coffee, if you’re like most consultants, you probably use it as a crutch to get through long days.

-(Same for truck drivers and lots of other busy professionals.)
+(Same goes for truck drivers and lots of other busy professionals.)